niklaushirt/cp4waiops-training/content/Introduction/intro_00.md

-In this Training you will learn how to install IBM CloudPak for AIOps and how to configure some basic functionalities.
+## In this Training you will learn how to install IBM CloudPak for AIOps and how to configure some basic functionalities.

-The idea is to provide you with an optimised way to learn CP4WAIOPS.
+The idea is to provide you with an fast and simple way to learn CP4WAIOPS.

-You will learn about the following topics:
+## You will learn about the following topics:

 - Installing `AIManager` from scratch
 - Integrate AIManager with `OpenLDAP` for user management